Influencers (film)

-Influencers is a 2025 horror thriller film written and directed by Kurtis David Harder.
-It is a sequel to the film Influencer (2022), starring Cassandra Naud reprising her role from the first film, with Georgina Campbell, Lisa Delamar, Jonathan Whitesell, Veronica Long, and Dylan Playfair also starring.
-The film is set in southern France, where CW and her new girlfriend Diane are celebrating their first anniversary as a couple until they are bumped from their hotel room and forced to stay in a smaller one because of a popular British influencer, Charlotte, who befriends Diane and won't leave the couple alone, constantly irritating CW, who wants to put an end to that.
+Influencers is a 2025 horror thriller film written, directed, produced and edited by Kurtis David Harder.
+It is a sequel to the film Influencer (2022), starring Cassandra Naud and Emily Tennant reprising their roles from the first film, with Georgina Campbell, Lisa Delamar, Jonathan Whitesell, Veronica Long, and Dylan Playfair in supporting roles.
 The film is a co-production between Canada and the United States.

-Influencers had its world premiere at the 29th Fantasia International Film Festival on July 26, 2025.
-It will be released on Shudder on December 12, 2025.
+It had its world premiere at the 29th Fantasia International Film Festival on July 26, 2025, and was released on Shudder on December 12, 2025.